 One of Australia's closest neighbouring regions is that of South East Asia – a destination comprising 11 countries, each with their own vast and impressive landscapes, histories, cultures and cuisines.
 Not only is there something for every traveller here, you'll probably have a hard time picking just one place to visit.

-The territory is inclusive of some of the world's most awe-inducing natural scenic wonders – lush mountains, pristine beaches, ancient rainforests and more.
+The vast territory is home to some of the world's most awe-inducing natural scenic wonders, from lush mountains, to pristine beaches, ancient rainforests and more.
+Planning a trip?
+Below, find our pick of the 13 most breathtaking destinations across Southeast Asia, including popular tourist hotspots and hidden gems.

 1. Halong Bay, Vietnam